-The major benefit of using your friend’s bike is that since he or she rides, they can show you some of the best roads in the area and introduce you to other riders.
+The primary benefit of using your friend’s bike is that since he or she rides, they can show you some of the best roads in the area and introduce you to other riders.

 The danger is that, in the back of your mind, there is a constant awareness that you do NOT want to crash your friend’s bike.
-A rental is no big deal.
-You have insurance.
+A rental is not as big of a deal since you have insurance.
 Your friend will have a more personal attachment to their bike, just like you.

 If you have a specially modified bike to accommodate a disability, this is likely your only option.

 Otherwise, the cost of transport, customs, potential customs delays, temporary import permits, and legal paperwork is probably not worth it.

 Let’s say you are moving to Europe.
 It’s probably best to sell your bike in the US and get an EU based bike in Europe.